wdzeng/action-of-action/README.md

 # Action of Action

-GitHub Action for building GitHub Action.
+A GitHub action for building GitHub actions.

 Push contents in ./dist directory to remote origin as an orphan and add tags for source branch and product branch.